 The highest award of the SSR is given in recognition of a career of research and scholarly activities in the field of reproductive biology.
 The nominee must be living at the time their nomination is submitted.
 The nominee does not have to be a member of the Society.
 The letter of nomination should be accompanied by two supporting letters from other individuals.
-See procedures for guidelines regarding length of the nomination and supporting letters.
-Letters of nomination should specifically address each of the criteria for this award, as described below.
+See procedures for guidelines regarding the length of the nomination and supporting letters.

 - Pioneered in the development of novel and significant areas of knowledge, including the development of creative and innovative hypotheses.